Conal-Tuohy/PROV-RIF-SPARQL/deployment.md

 Installing the system on Ubuntu.

 * Install Java 8
+* Install command line utilities
+* Install PROV-RIF-SPARQL harvester application
 * Install and configure Apache Fuseki
-* Install curl
-* Install PROV-RIF-SPARQL pipeline
 * Schedule updates
+* Install Provisualizer user interface
+* Analytics

-# Check Java is at least version 8 (also known as 1.8).
+# Check Java is at least version 8

-The Fuseki SPARQL store requires Java 8.
+The Fuseki SPARQL store requires Java 8 (also known as 1.8).

 Check the version of Java installed: